Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 However, if you decide to skip the iconic train ride, you can book a private driver to bring you here.
 You can book one at getyourguide, viator, or directly at the tourist centres or your accommodation.

-Where to stay
+Where to stay in Ella

-The best area to live in is definitely Kithal Ella Road.
-It is located just 1 km from the city centre and since it is an area on a hill, the hotels offer spectacular views.
-A great place to stay, for example, is the Homestay – Nest of Peak, which is where we stayed.
+The best part to stay in is definitely Kithal Ella Road.
+It is located just 1 km from the city center, and since it is a hilly area, the hotels offer magnificent views.

-The accommodation includes a private terrace with a spectacular view, where you will be served the most delicious local breakfast every morning.
-Nest of Peak was definitely one of the best accommodations we have had the opportunity to stay in Sri Lanka.
+A great place to stay is, for example, Homestay – Nest of Peak, where we stayed.
+The accommodation also includes a private terrace with a magnificent view, where you will be served the most delicious local breakfast every morning.
+Nest of Peak was definitely one of the best accommodations we had the opportunity to try in Sri Lanka.

 Breakfast on this terrace is priceless.